ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 ### Validating the private network endpoint connection
 {: #shared_vcd-ops-guide-pne-validate}

-To validate the private network endpoint connection, login to the virtual server instance resource in your {{site.data.keyword.cloud_notm}} infrastructure account and then use SSH, RDP, or Ping (if ICMP is enabled) to connect to a VM in the virtual data center.
+To validate the private network endpoint connection, log in to the virtual server instance resource in your {{site.data.keyword.cloud_notm}} infrastructure account.
+To connect to a VM in the virtual data center, use SSH, RDP, or Ping (if ICMP is enabled).

-Ensure that the organization virtual data center network type is ``routed``.
+Ensure that the organization virtual data center network type is `routed`.
 {:important}

-For more information about creating a private network endpoint for virtual data center instances and to review an example of a successful configuration, see [Order a Private Network Endpoint (PNE) to connect your IBM account to your IBM VMWare Solutions Shared virtual datacenter (vDC)](https://mlwiles.github.io/vmwaresolutions/vcd/order-pne/){:external}.
+For more information about creating a private network endpoint for virtual data center instances and to review an example of a successful configuration, see [Order a Private Network Endpoint (PNE) to connect your IBM account to your IBM VMware Solutions Shared virtual datacenter (vDC)](https://mlwiles.github.io/vmwaresolutions/vcd/order-pne/){:external}.

 ## Related links
 {: #shared_vcd-ops-guide-related}